Saurabh-Singh-00/Retail-Banking/README.md

 This is a flask app for Retail Banking System.

 ##### Project Setup
+- Fork this Project First
 - Open Command Prompt
 - Navigate to the repository you want to clone your project.
 Eg: `cd Desktop`
-- Clone this repository `git clone https://github.com/Saurabh-Singh-00/Retail-Banking.git`
+- Clone your forked repository `git clone https://github.com/<YOUR-GITHUB-USERNAME>/Retail-Banking.git`
 ![Clone](screenshots/git-clone.PNG "Clone")
 - Navigate to this repository `cd Retail-Banking`
 ![Navigate](screenshots/navigate.PNG "Navigate")